 Signum!
 Document

-This page contains general information on the Signum! doucments as they are presented to the users.
+This page contains general information on the Signum! documents as they are presented to the users.
 To learn more about the file format, have a look a this page.

 Document